 Residence Hall Policies

 are made for the good of the residence hall community.
 Therefore, it is expected that resident students and their guests understand and fully adhere to all policies.
 Please read through the policies listed in Daniel’s Dictionary and ask your RA or Complex Residence Director about anything that may seem unclear.

 Residence Hall Programming

 is provided on floors and in houses by RAs and HAs.
 Programming for each area is provided by the Office of Residence Life, Residence Hall Association, or Living Council.
 Programming events are advertised around the residence halls.
 If you have programming ideas for CLA, Graduate or Theological Residence Halls, you would like to see presented in your area, contact your RA or CRD.

 Residence Hall Lounges

 are open and made available for the use of everyone.
 If you require to program or to use the lounge for a specific reason, please make sure you request the space.
-You may do so by contacting the Office of Residence Life.
+You may do so by completing a request at EMS.Drew.edu.
 If you require an area that is outside of the lounge, please contact the Office of Housing, Conferences, and Hospitality to confirm your request.